alf-p-steinbach/A-biggish-Cpp17-linked-lists-tutorial/README.md

 More generally, the outlined approach is to

-* prepare a sufficient number of data sets in e.g. a `vector` external to the code-of-interest functor, and retain these sets till until after the measurement.
+* prepare a sufficient number of data sets in e.g. a `vector` external to the code-of-interest functor, and retain these sets until after the measurement.

 For this scheme there is a possibility that one has not prepared enough lists, or whatever data is needed, and if that happens then one can use a similar scheme as within `time_for`, namely to